UBC-MDS/shiny_hotel_booking/reports/reflection-milestone2.md

 - Dashboard clearly communicates what we think the user would want to see
 - Dashboard is pretty to look at, not over-complicated and easy to read/understand
+- Specific Dataset we are using at the bottom.

 ## Limitations